m-Jawa-d/react-nextjs-typing/README.md

 ## Contributing

-We welcome contributions to enhance this project!
+I welcome contributions to enhance this project!
 Here are some ways you can contribute:

 - **Star the Repo**: If you find this project useful, please consider starring the repository.
 - **Submit Issues**: If you find any bugs or have suggestions for improvements, please create an issue.
-- **Pull Requests**: We welcome pull requests.
+- **Pull Requests**: I welcome pull requests.
 Please fork the repository and create a new branch for your contribution.

 ### How to Contribute